Mseymur/Bixel-Raptor/README.md

    - `ADMIN_USERNAME`: Custom username for admin login (default: admin)
    - `ADMIN_PASSWORD`: Custom password for admin login (default: password)

+#### Troubleshooting Vercel Deployment Issues

+If you encounter a `FUNCTION_INVOCATION_FAILED` error after deployment:

+1. This is usually caused by native dependencies like `robotjs` that can't run in Vercel's serverless environment
+2. In this project, we've moved `robotjs` to `optionalDependencies` to prevent Vercel build failures
+3. Make sure your Unity client is properly set up to use the socket events (`startGameCommand` and `resetGameCommand`) instead of relying on keyboard simulation
+4. Include the `unity-socket.js` file in your Unity WebGL build to handle communication without `robotjs`

 ### Connecting Your Laptop

 1. Launch your Unity game on your laptop